TheThinkingHome/Automations/blueprints/template/sensor_failover.md

 ## Step 3: Add the Sensor to Your Config

 Drop the following block into a Home Assistant package file, or into your `configuration.yaml` under a `template:` key.
-The inputs match the sections you saw in the blueprint's UI: sources, output, advanced.
+The inputs match the ones listed in the Parameters table below.

 ```yaml
 template: